zacanger/path-normalize/README.md

 # path-normalize

 `path.normalize` for the browser.

-This is different from [normalize-path](http://npm.im/normalize-path); `normalize-path` only handles slashes, while this lib is a browser-focused copy of the POSIX `path.normalize` in Node.
+`path-normalize` is different from [normalize-path](http://npm.im/normalize-path); `normalize-path` only handles slashes, while this lib is a browser-focused version of the POSIX `path.normalize` in Node.

+`path-normalize` also differs from Node's `path.normalize`. `path-normalize` handles uri-encoded strings and strips directory traversals (`../`).

 Portions of this code are heavily based on [code](https://github.com/nodejs/node/blob/b404aa56c0e776c9722017ca020f9d04c7aa6de2/lib/path.js#L1182)